 Perhaps the mile away refers to the other mausoleum, planned for Shah Jahan himself, across the river, as if you see within the doorway of the Taj itself the entirety of the other mausoleum, and perhaps the plan was to make this one also implicitly seen within the doorway of the one across the river.

-Whatever the distance, and even with my reference perspective lines crossing, in different photographs, at different elevations, the idea is that optical hints from the perspective lines of the project imply that the interior of the doorway recess can be seen through an optical illusion as itself a must vaster space.
+Whatever the distance, and even with my reference perspective lines crossing, in different photographs, at different elevations, the idea is that optical hints from the perspective lines of the project imply that the interior of the doorway recess can be seen through an optical illusion as itself a much vaster space.
 This would explain a certain magical perception experienced while viewing the Taj.
 To summarize, the minaret tips and rings defining implicit planes into infinity, matching a high horizon line inside the central arch backplane, perspectivally, at not quite infinite distance.
 The chattri tips, lower, define a second implicit plane matched by the front door archway backing’s belly band.
 The minaret rings show the viewer the parallel plane of the base upper surface above the sight line of the viewer, implying an invisible but empty plain.
 The impression is that within the arch one sees a near infinite, certainly much larger, interior world, an optical illusion to imply the interior space is larger than the whole project.

 Yes it is like magic.